 Researching this before sending your item to us, will allow you to make an informed decision once you have our quote for repair.

 If you need a working item quickly, then the relative costs of repair or replacement may be secondary.

 If you need something working now and a repair would take longer than a replacement, then purchasing new may be the best option even if a repair can be done much cheaper.
 Then perhaps look into getting the original repaired later, to provide some redundancy.

 Or it may go the other way - if a replacement will take a long time to come through, and we can repair the item quickly, then repair may be the best option even if it costs more than the replacement.

 Today a lot of manufacturers are actually trying to make independent repair more difficult.
 They will use bespoke parts which they will not allow anyone to purchase.
 They tie components together with serialisation to make parts not function correctly unless they have been fitted by the manufacturer.
 If you are unsure on this do get in touch, and we'll give you likely success rates and costs.

 Our likely repair costs

-Initial assessment to provide you a quote is Free, after which we will provide you with a quote, which you can accept or reject.
+Initial assessment to provide you a quote is Free for soldering jobs and £40 for computers, after which we will provide you with a quote which will be at our standard rate of £49 per hour (any assessment fee will be counted towards this, not charged separately).
 If we are shipping the item back to you, there will be a return shipping charge.
 This is typically £6 though large items will cost more.